akbar2023/simplon-exercise/README.md

 * Add action buttons to edit and delete.
 Use Material Icons for icons https://material.angular.io/components/icon/overview
 * Add a create button to create a new item

-I recommend both the Create and edit buttons to route to the same component.
-Something like:

 ## Step 5 - Displaying the Form

-* Create a form for all the fields
+* Create a form for all the fields, try following the design in the mock up
 * Use Angular Reactive Forms: https://angular.io/guide/reactive-forms
 * Use the Angular Material Form Controls: https://material.angular.io/components/form-field/overview
 * Use a dropdown for Fuel Type and Brands